 5. Wonder Lake; Denali Borough

-Wonder Lake sits in the centre of the Denali National Park and Preserve at an elevation of 610 metres above sea level.
+Wonder Lake sits in the center of the Denali National Park and Preserve at an elevation of 200 feet above sea level.
 One of the biggest features of the lake is its spectacular view of Denali; the highest peak in all of North America.

 There is a campground at the very south end of the lake, which also happens to be the closest campground to the mountain.
 All sites here are tent only and have no electricity, so if you plan on camping overnight be sure to come prepared.